 I can honestly say that I feel that I’ve been luckier than many as it relates to how my body has coped with treatment…or maybe it’s my ability to mentally compartmentalize and separate my emotion from my physical challenges to date.
 Regardless, I thought it might be helpful to put together a list of side effects, some common and some not so common, as well as some of the tricks to manage them.
 Please note, the following is based on my personal experience only and you should always consult your medical team to find out what is the best option for you.
 I hope this helps.

 This can certainly be an unpleasantry that we have to deal with during an already unpleasant time.
 When I was diagnosed and landed in the hospital same day, I thought I would fill my body with fresh fruits and vegetables and went to town on raw carrots night one.
 Well, I’ve not felt acid reflux like that since I ate peanut butter in the middle of the night at 7 months pregnant.
 It was extremely uncomfortable and even made it hard for me to breathe laying down.
 Needless to say, I didn’t eat anymore raw carrots.
-Firstly, raw fruits and vegetables are advised against for those who are neutropenic, which I did not know at the time, Secondly, for whatever reason, your body may have a hard time digesting them during treatment.
+Firstly, raw fruits and vegetables are advised against for those who are neutropenic, which I did not know at the time.
+Secondly, for whatever reason, your body may have a hard time digesting them during treatment.
 That said, there are lots of options to help manage this.
 I took a number of steps to help myself including eating small meals, drink lots of water, I would sleep sitting up just a little bit as I found sleeping flat on my back very uncomfortable.
 When these simple things weren’t cutting it, I opted for medication to help.
 As always, I would recommend being vocal with your medical team about how you’re feeling and discuss the option(s) best for you.

 I found bone pain to be the worst in the first round of treatment.
 I used Dilaudid to help manage the pain.
 This is possibly a long term challenge.
 If the bone pain is a result of losing bone density, many long term complications can occur.
 Make sure your health care team is aware.

 This was a new term for me.
 During the first round of treatment, my heart rate dropped to 38 beats per minute.
 I will never forget the feeling of laying my head down at night and not being able to feel my heart beat.
 It was terrifying.
 Bradycardia is a term referring to a below average heart beat.
 As a result, I wore a heart monitor for a couple of weeks until my heart beat returned to normal.
 It took some time for that to happen.
 I can distinctly remember waking up in the middle of the night and feeling like I had woken up in the middle of a marathon race.
-My heart had only risen to 60 beats per minute, still pretty low on the average side, but after hovering around 40-50 bpm for 2 weeks, it was painful for it to pick up like that in the middle of the night.
+My heart had only risen to 60 beats per minute, still pretty low on the average scale, but after hovering around 40-50 bpm for 2 weeks, it was painful for it to pick up like that in the middle of the night.
 Though, I was thankful for it.
 Probably best to avoid hot showers with a low heart rate as the hot water can make you heart rate drop.
 Also, listen to your body.
 If you feel tired, dizzy, faint, lightheaded, don’t push yourself.
 This is not the time to be a super hero.

 CHEMO BRAIN/CHEMO FOG